 “The way we have built our community group is that sharing is a good thing.
 Reasonable people can disagree how much sharing is the right amount,” said Wong, who has nearly 3,500 members on his MileLion Telegram group.

 Contrary to popular thought, he also said banks and airlines’ interests are not always opposite to those of consumers.

 “I still think a lot of people have this misconception it’s a zero sum game.
 Having worked with the banks, I can tell you it’s not true.
 That banks want your money.
 A lot of managers are happy that people are taking part in promotions.
 Their KPI is acquisitions – they want people to sign up”.

 At a crossroads

-By focussing full-time on the MileLion blog, he’s taken a 50 percent pay cut from his management consultant days.
+By focussing full-time on The MileLion blog, he’s taken a 50% pay cut from his management consultant days.
 And he realises that, at just 29, he’s looking to “slow down”, while his peers are doing just the opposite.

 “I am going to get married in January.
-I don’t want to think of my first year of marriage as me trying to pull all nighters.
-I’d rather have something stable enough that I really enjoy doing, if it’s providing me a comfortable level of income,” explained Wong.
+I don’t want to think of my first year of marriage as me trying to pull all-nighters.
+I’d rather have something stable enough that I really enjoy doing, if it’s providing me with a comfortable level of income,” explained Wong.